Mud Lake Wildlife Area

 The Mud Lake area has long provided excellent habitat for a variety of wildlife and migratory birds.
 Action to acquire lands in and around the Mud Lake marsh commenced in 1948.
 In 1940, a ditch to drain the marsh was constructed by private landowners.
 The Wisconsin Public Service Commission responded to complaints of the marsh drainage and ordered that normal water levels of Mud Lake be reestablished.
 The Wisconsin Conservation Department (now the Wisconsin DNR) constructed dikes and installed water control structures to manipulate water levels in the Mud Lake basin.

 In 1958, through the cooperation of the Rio Conservation Club, an artesian well was reopened on the south side of Mud Lake to allow continuous water flow into the marsh.
 The amount of flow appears to be dependent on groundwater recharge.
 Three flowages (about 50, 110, and 800 acres) have been developed and maintained for waterfowl and furbearer use, as well as to provide hunting, trapping and non-consumptive recreation opportunities.
-The wildlife area includes a 160-acre closed area in which hunting is prohibited during the waterfowl hunting season.
+The wildlife area includes a 160-acre refuge that is closed to all entry from Sept.
+1- Nov.
+30 except for deer hunting during the gun and muzzleloader seasons.

 Historically, the primary management objective for Mud Lake Wildlife Area was to provide hunting and other outdoor recreation opportunities.
 As lands were acquired, marginal farm fields were converted to prairie or grassland to complement the existing native prairie and grassland communities and provide additional wildlife habitat and hunting opportunity.
 Numerous wetland restorations occurred to create the semi-marsh habitat that is present today.